Enforcement of Judgments

-Answer: you serve a citation to discover assets on the judgment debtor, the person or company the court entered judgment against.
+Answer: you get a citation served to discover assets on the debtor, the person or company the court entered judgment against.

 People rush into court when they feel wronged to get a judgment against the person or company that damaged them.
-It can take years to reach the award of a judgment.
+It can take years to reach the award of a court judgment.
+Then the winning party begins a long process of judgment enforcement.

 A judgment is a decision made by a court in a lawsuit and obtaining a judgment means recovering any money that is owed by another party as provided by the terms given by the court in the judgment.